When Magnetic Field Lines Stretch, Snap, and Expand: A New Look at Solar Flares with L-maps: Discussion

 \section{Discussion}

-In this paper, we introduce maps of field-line length or {\it L-maps} and show how these could be used to understand complex evolution of the 3D coronal magnetic field in realistic simulations.
+In this paper, we introduce { maps of natural logarithm of magnetic field-line lengths} or {\it L-maps} and show how these could be used to understand complex evolution of the 3D coronal magnetic field in realistic simulations.
 We compare ribbons and coronal dimmings from L-maps with observations, finding many similarities in their morphology, and validating our simulated coronal magnetic field evolution.
 We then use the validated L-maps to show how K-means clustering allows one to track and interpret complex evolution of 3D coronal magnetic fields from the simulations.
 Specifically, we used these maps to distinguish three stages of coronal magnetic field evolution: slow pre-flare rise phase, flare reconnection accompanied by CME rise and post-reconnection CME expansion.
-Furthermore, we discovered a new pattern of eruptive magnetic-field evolution, a rapid expansion of field lines due to reconnection during the flare-reconnection stage, which we call ``reconnection dimming''.
+Furthermore, { in the simulations we find a distinctive pattern of } rapid expansion of field lines due to reconnection during the flare-reconnection stage, which we call ``reconnection dimming''.